OutSystems/docs-product/src/develop/data/query/fetch-data-nl.md

 ## Limitations

-This capability is under development, check the current limitations in the following sections.
+Check the current limitations in the following sections.

 ### Data model